 Thirdly, there’s a ton to do during the regatta without it all feeling forced or overwhelming.
 Obviously, there’s that full sailing programme and a grand passage race from the River Fal during the event but there’s also a fair whack of other events and entertainment to enjoy as well.
 Shore-based activities include all sorts of races for all ages on nearby Tatam’s Beach.

 There’s usually a theme to it all too.
 In 2022, it was the ’70s.
-In 2023, it’s ‘pirates and shipwrecks’.
+In 2023, it was ‘pirates and shipwrecks’.
+Watch this space for the 2024 theme.
 Again, it’s all relaxed, it’s welcoming to all and there’s pretty much everything you need for a fine afternoon of looking out to the big blue from the comfort of the seaside.